nemanja899/IBM-OpenShift-Kubernetes-Final-Project-guestbook/README.md

-# Peer Graded| Final Project- Build and Deploy a Guestbook App
+# 1. Peer Graded| Final Project- Build and Deploy a Guestbook App

-## This is from IBM course `Introduction to Containers w/Docker, Kubernetes & OpenShift`
+## 1.1.
+This is from IBM course `Introduction to Containers w/Docker, Kubernetes & OpenShift`

-### Asignments for v1/guestbook:
+### 1.1.1.
+Asignments for v1/guestbook:

-#### Build the guestbook app
+#### 1.1.1.1.
+Build the guestbook app
-- Complete the Dockerfile with the necessary Docker commands to build and push your image.
+1. Complete the Dockerfile with the necessary Docker commands to build and push your image.
 The path to this file is `guestbook/v1/guestbook/Dockerfile`

-- Export your namespace as an environment variable so that it can be used in subsequent commands.
+2. Export your namespace as an environment variable so that it can be used in subsequent commands.
-- Build the guestbook app using the Docker Build command.
+3. Build the guestbook app using the Docker Build command.
-- Push the image to IBM Cloud Container Registry.
+4. Push the image to IBM Cloud Container Registry.
-- Verify that the image was pushed successfully.
+5. Verify that the image was pushed successfully.
-- Open the deployment.yml file in the v1/guestbook directory & view the code for the deployment of the application:
+6. Open the deployment.yml file in the v1/guestbook directory & view the code for the deployment of the application.
-- Apply the deployment using Kubernetes descriptive command from .yml file
+7. Apply the deployment using Kubernetes descriptive command from .yml file
-- Open a New Terminal and enter command to view your application.
+8. Open a New Terminal and enter command to view your application.
-- Launch your application on port 3000.
+9. Launch your application on port 3000.
-- Now you should be able to see your running application.
+10. Now you should be able to see your running application.
 Please copy the app URL which will be given.
-- Try out the guestbook by putting in a few entries.
+11. Try out the guestbook by putting in a few entries.
 You should see them appear above the input box after you hit Submit.

-#### Solution
+#### 1.1.1.2.
+Solution
+1.
-    -   FROM golang:1.15 as builder
+        FROM golang:1.15 as builder
         RUN go get github.com/codegangsta/negroni
         RUN go get github.com/gorilla/mux github.com/xyproto/simpleredis
         COPY main.go .